adam-polsl/book-rental/README.md

 Applcation uses two Public APIs, [Google Identity Service](https://developers.google.com/identity/gsi/web/guides/overview) and [RandomDUK](https://www.google.com)

+Data is persited using sqlite database, and accessed with help of [Entity Framework Core 7](https://github.com/dotnet/efcore)

 # Blazor and Blazor WASM

 Code is run inside browser thanks to [WebAssembly](https://webassembly.org/) The Wasm stack machine is designed to be encoded in a size- and load-time-efficient binary format. <\*WebAssembly aims to execute at native speed by taking advantage of common hardware capabilities available on a wide range of platforms.>